MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 # Notes about the navigation system

 Items get added to this list as I notice something that needs adjusted.
-As they are completed, they get cross off.
+As they are completed, they get crossed off.

 Some items may get triaged into the lower sections of the document, and either noted as an open question for future investigation, or set as deferred items that need more bandwidth than I have right now.

-## Punch list
+## Open punch list

+### Compound list items

+- [ ] The menugroup shading (on the `li` element) is shown only for mouse interactions (the `:hover` pseudoselector).
+Can this be extended to keyboard users and other users?

+- [ ] Flash of competing styles when menugroup shading is applied - could this be scoped only to actually-compound elements?

+## Completed items

 ### Hamburger icon